-- (1) The identity of the seller; - (2) That the purpose of the call is to sell goods or services; - (3) The nature of the goods or services; and that person, the telemarketer must disclose the no-purchase/no-payment entry method for the prize promotion; provided, however, that, in any internal upsell for the sale of goods or services, the seller or telemarketer must provide the disclosures listed in this section only to the extent that the information in the upsell differs from the disclosures provided in the initial telemarketing transaction.
+- (2) That the purpose of the call is to sell goods or services; - (3) The nature of the goods or services; and - (4) That no purchase or payment is necessary to be able to win a prize or participate in a prize promotion if a prize promotion is offered and that any purchase or payment will not increase the person's chances of winning.
+This disclosure must be made before or in conjunction with the description of the prize to the person called.
+If requested by that person, the telemarketer must disclose the no-purchase/no-payment entry method for the prize promotion; provided, however, that, in any internal upsell for the sale of goods or services, the seller or telemarketer must provide the disclosures listed in this section only to the extent that the information in the upsell differs from the disclosures provided in the initial telemarketing transaction. - (e) Required oral disclosures in charitable solicitations.
+It is an abusive telemarketing act or practice and a violation of this Rule for a telemarketer, in an outbound telephone call to induce a charitable contribution, to fail to disclose truthfully, promptly, and in a clear and conspicuous manner to the person receiving the call, the following information: - (1) The identity of the charitable organization on behalf of which the request is being made; and - (2) That the purpose of the call is to solicit a charitable contribution.